iVS3D/iVS3D/iVS3D/src/iVS3D-modelConfig/README.md

 # ModelConfig

-Configuration system for neural network models used in iVS3D object detection.
+Configuration system for neural network models used in iVS3D.

 ## Overview

-ModelConfig provides a JSON-based configuration format for object detection models.
-It defines normalization parameters, class information, and model metadata used by the detection system.
+ModelConfig provides a JSON-based configuration format for neural network models performing classification tasks.
+It is used for various image-to-classification tasks including semantic segmentation, object detection, and other classification-based image processing.
+The format defines normalization parameters, class information, and model metadata.

+**Default Example:** iVS3D-segmentationPlugin

 ## Configuration Format